Report Bluebird Sightings

 The Bluebird Project Team is busy planning for the translocation of 6 more adult birds in late May/early June.
 This will consist of bringing Western Bluebirds from a healthy population in Washington to increase the size of the Bluebird population in Cowichan.
 Translocations are supported by a the EcoStudies Institute, our many supporters, and by the “Amigos Team” on the ground in the Cowichan Valley.

 The Bluebird Project has been invited into several local classrooms to talk to kids about bluebirds and local ecosystems.
 I’ve been thoroughly impressed with the excellent observations and questions of local young scientists.

 We’ve also been lucky enough to have several community members report their bluebird sightings.
 Reports of sightings allow project staff to learn more bluebird movements and confirm sightings of new individuals.
-Please keep sending us your sightings at email@example.com!
+Please keep sending your sightings to the Cowichan Bring Back the Bluebirds Project.

 With the arrival of September comes the end to the 2015 field season for the Bring Back the Bluebirds Project.
 Many of the bluebirds had already begun to roam the Valley in August, and the rest of the population will soon join them as fall approaches.
 We are happy to see the end of fieldwork as this (much-needed!) rainy fall weather arrives.